What moves beneath the surface shapes everything above it.

 End-of-life Companion

-I trained as a facilitator, a grief counsellor, and an end-of-life companion.
+I trained as a facilitator, a grief educator, and an end-of-life companion.
 That combination might seem unusual but it isn't accidental.

 The work of accompanying someone who is dying taught me something that no facilitation training ever could: how to be fully present in a moment that cannot be fixed, controlled, or rushed, and how to hold that space for someone else without losing yourself in it.
 It also taught me that the most important thing you can do for another person is make them feel genuinely heard, even when – or maybe especially when – you cannot fix whatever causes them pain.
 And that when people feel truly heard, something shifts – not always dramatically, but always meaningfully.

-Those are exactly the skills that make a difference in individual processes as well as in organizations.
+Those are exactly the skills that make a difference in individual and group processes as well as in organizations.

 I have a master's degree in political science, with a particular focus on ethics and the philosophical questions that underlie how we live together.
 I began my professional career as a coach in communication and leadership.
 Over time, my path led me deeper, through training in grief work, in mindfulness, in compassionate presence and in end-of-life care.
-These are not separate worlds.
-They share a common thread: the capacity to be present with what is, not just with what we wish were true.
+These areas all share a common thread: the capacity to be present with what is, not just with what we wish were true.

-Today, I bring that thread into my work with organizations.
+Today, I bring that thread into my work with individuals, groups and organizations.
 I am based in Berlin and work in English, German, French and Spanish.

 Testimonials